 Craig has a BSc in Physiology and Pharmacology from the University of Dundee, and an MSc in Intellectual Property from the University of London.
 Prior to qualifying in London as a patent Attorney, he was a Patent Examiner at the UKIPO.

-Craig became a partner of HGF in April 2017 and now lives and practices in both the UK and in Ireland, being a qualified European, UK and Irish Patent Attorney.
+Craig became a partner of HGF in April 2017 and is a qualified European, Irish and UK Patent Attorney.

 Craig is listed as a IAM Patent 1000 individual 2019.
 They wrote: “Taking the reins on this initiative is Craig Thomson, an experienced handler of biotech, pharmaceutical, chemical and medical innovations.
 Thomson is a seasoned prosecutor and serves up trenchant advice on IP strategy in connection with technology-driven deals and enforcement issues; the broad ambit of his practice has helped him develop a refined commercial sense.”